 A substantial amount of work uses Daikon-inferred contracts as support for automated testing.
 The Eclat [21] tool uses contracts inferred by Daikon as filters for invalid inputs and as an automated oracle.
-Xie and Notkin [26] developed the operational violation approach, which uses Daikon to infer likely assertions and automatically generates tests, verifying the inferred assertions.
-Tests violating these assertions are presented to users for examination, since they exercise behavior that the tool has not seen before.
+Xie and Notkin [26] developed the operational difference technique, which uses Daikon to infer contracts; then from automatically generated tests it chooses ones that violate these contracts and presents them to users for examination, since they exercise behavior that the tool has not seen before.
 The DSD-Crasher tool [9] employs Daikon for inferring contracts, exports these contracts as JML contracts, and uses these to guide the input generation of the Check'n'Crash tool [8].
 Substra [27] generates integration tests based on Daikon-inferred constraints on component interfaces.